Ebemad/Introduction_To_Algorithm_Book/Notes/chapter1.md

 by using Algorithms : input : A1,A2,A3,.......
-then the Alogrithm that you will find will sort it in the best way ouput : A1',A2',A3',..........
+then the Alogrithm that you will find will sort it in the best way ouput : A1',A2',A3',.......... and also exist in many software applictions only happen with the aid of clever Algorithm
+# Note:
+## An Algorithm is concedered to be correct if , for every input instance it halts the correct output